 Lovely tomato & rose petal harissa

-I love a bit of harissa and was very intrigued by the addition of rose petal.
-Jamie recommends it with oily fish but it would wonders to lamb cutlets and grilled prawns.
+I love a bit of harrissa and was very intrigued by the addition of rose petals.
+Jamie recommends it with oily fish but it would do wonders to lamb cutlets and grilled prawns.
 Get the recipe here.

 Homemade tomato ketchup